MauerLab/DJExpress/README.md

     ## Mean number of junctions in a gene:  10
     ## Max number of junctions in a gene:  19

-With DJEanalize, a tests for differential junction expression is implemented using voom’s log2-counts per million (logCPM) and observation-level weights based on mean-variance relationship (stored at **anlz.out$v.norm**).
+With DJEanalyze, a tests for differential junction expression is implemented using voom’s log2-counts per million (logCPM) and observation-level weights based on mean-variance relationship (stored at **anlz.out$v.norm**).